 With more than fifty scientists, employees in technology and administration, and other student workers, the Institute for Energy Efficient Buildings and Indoor Climate has its research focus on the reduction of energy demand to create thermally comfortable interiors.
-In addition to the consideration of vehicle interiors, the building is the focus of investigations.
-The interaction of measures at the building envelope and system technology to increase the energy efficiency of buildings stands in the context of urban energy systems with a coupling of thermal and electrical networks.
-For the development of decentralized energy supply concepts with integration of renewable energy sources concepts of generation, load and storage management are developed.
-They are based on an intelligent communication between all components from the energy conversion all the way through to the energy distribution and the energy transfer to the room under consideration of the user behavior.
-The work of the Institute is based on comprehensive test equipment and advanced simulation methods, as well as the coupling of simulation and real hardware.
+In addition to the main consideration of buildings, vehicle interiors are also investigated.
+Along with the coupling of thermal and electrical networks, the interplay of measures on the building exterior and system technology to increase the energy efficiency of buildings is in the context of urban energy systems.
+For the development of decentralized energy supply concepts with integration of renewable energy sources, concepts of generation, load and storage management are devised.
+They are based on intelligent communication between all components from energy conversion all the way through to energy distribution and energy transfer into the room considering user behavior.
+The work of the institute is based on comprehensive test equipment and advanced simulation methods, as well as the coupling of simulation and real hardware.

 The research work is spread over six reseach teams, involving interdisciplinary cooperation:

 - System Engineering

 - Occupant Behavior and Comfort